muylucir/sdd-template/prompt-template-2-design.md

 - [ ] Database schema includes all tables/collections, keys, and indexes
 - [ ] Every requirement is covered by at least one correctness property
 - [ ] All error scenarios from requirements are included in error handling
+- [ ] Unit testing section covers all critical components
-- [ ] Property-based testing section includes all properties with test descriptions
+- [ ] Integration testing section covers all API endpoints and module interactions
+- [ ] E2E testing section covers critical user workflows
 - [ ] Testing tools are appropriate for the chosen tech stack
 - [ ] Code examples use correct syntax for the language/framework